-In those with lupus, (also known as systemic lupus erythematosus or SLE), the story of fatigue and cognitive dysfunction is what Dr. Melanie Harrison compares to the story of the “chicken and egg.”
+In people with lupus (also known as systemic lupus erythematosus or SLE), the story of fatigue and cognitive dysfunction is something Dr. Melanie Harrison compares to the story of the “chicken and egg.”
 Each symptom directly impacts the other and can wreak havoc upon the human body by forcing one to endure an ongoing cycle of confusion caused by exhaustion, which is caused by confusion, which is caused by exhaustion, and so on.
 Such a scenario is hard for individuals to live with and difficult for physicians to diagnose.

-Among the general population of the United States, fatigue is the main complaint in over ten million doctor visits, or one quarter of all visits annually.
-This is largely because the condition itself is so dynamic; many patients suffering from fatigue often complain of physical fatigue, where joints and bones are just worn out, while others describe more of a psychological fatigue that results from the stresses of life, work and family.
+In the United States, among the general population (meaning all people – not just those with lupus), fatigue is the chief complaint in over 10 million doctor visits, or one quarter of all visits annually.
+This is largely because the condition of fatigue itself is so dynamic.
+Many people complain of physical fatigue, in which their joints and bones are just worn out.
+Others describe more of a psychological fatigue that results from the stresses of life, work and family.
 Still others complain simply of mental fatigue, when their mind is hazy or not operating as clearly as they believe it should.
 At different times and in different ways, just about anyone can suffer from one or any combination of these ailments.

-Despite such different ways of presenting itself, each variable symptom of fatigue is equally real and can often be much more pronounced in those with lupus.
+Despite the various ways that fatigue may be felt, each of these variable symptoms is equally real.
+However, they can often be much more pronounced in those with lupus.
 According to Dr. Harrison, those with lupus tend to experience lupus-related fatigue as “something more from inside” the human body.
-Though the term sounds uncertain, it lends itself to a different, and some may argue deeper, understanding of the symptom in those who experience it as a result of lupus; fatigue is more than mere listlessness.
-Rather, it is when one has little trouble beginning a task, but instead tires easily and has trouble keeping up (again, whether it be mentally, physically, psychologically, or otherwise).
+Though this expression sounds uncertain, it lends itself to a different, and some may argue deeper, understanding of the symptom in those who experience it as a result of lupus: Lupus-related fatigue for is more than mere listlessness.
+Rather, it is when a person may have little difficulty starting a task, but then tires easily and has trouble keeping up.
+(Again, the associated feeling of fatigue may be mental, physical, psychological, or otherwise.)

 “Fatigue, especially related to autoimmune diseases like lupus, is often persistent,” Dr. Harrison says.
 “It’s very intangible, but you know the difference – especially those with lupus know the difference.
 It’s not the same thing as just having a cold, it’s not the same thing as just not getting a good night’s sleep.”

-Causes for fatigue can be many, and this is why narrowing down one specific cause can be so difficult.
-From a physical standpoint, fatigue can be the result of exertion, pain, or illnesses such as multiple sclerosis, rheumatoid arthritis, or lupus; behaviorally, it can be caused by poor sleep, substance abuse, stress, or any other type of disruption in daily activities; and psychologically, it may result from neuropsychiatric problems such as mood disorders or cognitive dysfunction itself.
+There can be many causes for fatigue.
+This is why narrowing down one specific cause can be so difficult.
+From a physical standpoint, fatigue can be the result of exertion, pain, or illnesses such as multiple sclerosis, rheumatoid arthritis, or lupus.
+Behaviorally, fatigue can be caused by poor sleep or lack of sleep, substance abuse, stress, or any other type of disruption in daily activities.
+Psychologically, it may result from neuropsychiatric problems such as mood disorders or cognitive dysfunction itself.

 Cognitive function refers to the sum of all activities that compose cognitive thought.
 This includes the taking in of new information, interpretation of information, creating and storing new memories, problem solving, etc. If any cognitive processes are disrupted, one is said to suffer from cognitive dysfunction.

-In those with lupus, 80 percent complain of cognitive problems that interrupt their life.
-Sometimes this can manifest itself in trivial ways such as forgetting what one is supposed to buy at the supermarket, while at other times more serious information may be in question, e.g., forgetting where to pick up one’s children.
+About 80% of people with lupus complain of cognitive problems that interrupt their lives.
+Sometimes this manifests in trivial ways, such as forgetting what one is supposed to buy at the supermarket.
+Other times, more serious information may be in question, for example, forgetting where to pick up one’s children.
 Often, cognitive dysfunction can lead to a severe decrease in quality of life because cognitive problems create a sense of insecurity.

 “There can be loss of independence, either because you actually can’t do things like pay the bills properly or because you’re afraid that if you try to do something, it’s not going to be done right, so you just avoid those activities,” Dr. Harrison says.
 “There’s a great deal of anxiety and a great deal of depression associated with it.”